To ensure safety of all - we have some rules.

 Lancashire Aikikai Handbook

-If you are a new member please download the Lancashire Aikikai handbook.
+New members particurly should download the Lancashire Aikikai handbook.
 This link opens the Resource Home page.
 The Handbook details are on that page.
 It's a zipped pdf file so should download to your device directly rather than opening the pdf.

 Download the Club Handbook

-The pdf file is in a secure part of the website - so you will need the log-in details.
+The pdf file is in a secure part of the website - so you will need the members log-in details.
 (Your Club Leader has this)

-Child Safeguarding & Protection - we all have a duty to report any concerns
+Safeguarding & Protection - we all have a duty to report any concerns